Global Bakes

 • Melt the additional butter and allow to cool slightly.
 Brush the butter into each of the molds in the madeleine pan.
 Lightly sift flour over the butter, ensuring an even coating.

-• Spoon 1 tbsp (15 ml) of the batter into the center of each mold.
-Do not attempt to spread the batter – just leave it in the shape that comes off the spoon.
+• Spoon 1 tablespoon (15 ml) of the batter into the center of each mold.
+Do not attempt to spread the batter - just leave it in the shape that comes off the spoon.
 It will spread out by itself.

 • Bake 8 to 12 minutes until golden brown, especially around the edges.
 A 'hump' should have appeared on each madeleine.
 Allow to cool slightly and then remove from the mold and allow to cool.